jgagne/typography-2-fa-17/01-bespoke-character.md

 `20 points`

 Design an alternate `normal` or `bold` weight ampersand, working from a scale of a low-res favicon (1em x 1em or 16pt/px x 16 pt/px) through a hi-res banner type size (16em x 16em or 256pt/px x 256pt/px).
-Save as a single `.ai/.sketch` file with multiple artboards; export as individual `.png` and `.svg`, and `.ico` (for favicon) files.
+Save as a single `.ai/.sketch` file with multiple artboards, export as individual `.png` and `.svg` files, and generate a separate `.ico` file only for the favicon.

 - [ ] One favicon @ 1em x 1em
 - [ ] One display type size @ 2em x 2em